jimmy181211/jimmy181211/README.md

 ### [GlyphTempo](https://glyphtempo.com/)

 An adaptive English QWERTY typing assessment and practice research prototype.
 It grew from a typing-training proposal at Shorelight's JHU program.
-I am planning experiments to test the product's ideas and effects.
+Planning experiments to evaluate the product's ideas and effects.
 ### [SocketSight](https://github.com/jimmy181211/connection-watcher)

 A Windows tool for rule-based local TCP connection monitoring, with configurable checks, process context, CSV logging, and user-controlled feedback.